csy99/564Fall/concepts.md

 - incomplete tx + mem failure + good rec log + good db (slightly out of date)

 ## Concurrency Control (isolation)
+### multi-version storage
+#### copy-on-write B-Tree
+version number of idx entries as key suffix (e.g. LSN)

+example:
+In A B+ tree with 7 nodes (blocks), the root node is A, and the leaf node C has modification operations.Copy C and its ancestor nodes: C', B', A', then modify the data on these new copies of the nodes, and finally write the modified data to the new location of the disk file.In this process, if A business is reading the B+ tree, the complete old data of C, B and A can still be read.When the data of C', B' and A' nodes is brushed to the disk, the root node of the B+ tree is changed to A', then the business can read the new data of the B+ tree.
+At this time, the old data A, B and C still exist.
+You can choose to keep them as backup or recycle the disk space.

 ### high level VS low level
 tx level: DB contents, locks, entrire tx (hrs), S/X/U thread level: in-mem data structure, latches, critical section (secs), R/W